-The traditional view is the trade-off between reliability of energy supply and the cost of energy.
-Retailers offer security of supply but at a higher cost which includes a risk premium and their margin.
+The traditional view is that there is a trade-off between security of energy supply and the cost of that energy.
+Retailers offer security of supply but at a higher cost that includes a risk premium and their retail margin.

 - Sourcing energy from a portfolio of suppliers rather than being reliant on a single retailer